Who We Are

 Website: Amber Ikeman

-Amber creates transcendent experiences through music, opening hearts and inviting connection to the soul.
+Amber creates transcendent experiences through music.
 Sitting alone in Israel’s Negev desert at age 19, she experienced a deep connection to her Jewish identity for the first time, that she hadn’t felt growing up in Toronto, Ontario and Sarasota, Florida.
 Having been a singer, songwriter, and guitarist from a young age, Amber was inspired to explore her Judaism through music, song-leading for various synagogues, youth groups, and Hillel while pursuing her Bachelor's in Music with a minor in Judaic Studies at the University of Central Florida.
 She subsequently attended the Pardes Institute of Jewish Studies in Jerusalem, and applied her knowledge as Youth Engagement Coordinator at The Jewish Federation of Sarasota-Manatee for several years.
 A longing to explore the West led her to a dishwashing job in Yellowstone National Park, then to Bozeman, where she has served Beth Shalom as Cantorial Soloist since 2015.